Filip Kolev

 Filip Kolev (Филип Колев; born 29 January 2001) is a Bulgarian professional footballer who plays as a midfielder for Maritsa Plovdiv.

 Club career

 Kolev began his career in the local Lokomotiv Plovdiv academy.
 In the summer of 2017 he was called for the summer camp of the team for the first time.
 He left the club in 2019 and later joined Spartak Varna.
 In October 2020 he returned to his local city to join Spartak Plovdiv.
 On 15 February 2022 he joined Yantra Gabrovo, returning in Bulgaria after a season spent with the German NOFV-Oberliga Süd team Inter Leipzig.
 He briefly returned to Lokomotiv, but this time for the second team.
 He spent a half season in Loko II, before leaving for Spartak Pleven in January 2023.
 On 5 June 2023 he left Spartak Pleven.

-In June 2025, he was released from Maritsa.
+In June 2025, he went from PFC Maritsa in the direction of FC Asenovets.

 International career

 In April 2019 Kolev received his first call up for Bulgaria U18 team for two friendly matches.